coreos/fedora-coreos-tracker/Design.md

 This document captures the design decisions made after discussion in issues.
 When a design issue is closed, the conclusion should be summarized here with a link to the issue.

+## OSTree Delivery Format

+- Originally discussed in issue [#23](https://github.com/coreos/fedora-coreos-tracker/issues/23).

+### Summary:

+There are three proposed delivery models for delivering content to end user systems:

+- OSTree Repo: OSTree commits are stored in an OSTree repo (like a git repo) on a server and fetched via HTTP requests.
+- rojig: uses a special rojig RPM and re-assembles OSTree commit from RPMs already on mirrors.
+- OCI: OSTree commits are packaged up in OCI container images and delivered via a container registry.

+Currently the plan in Fedora CoreOS is to deliver content via a plain OSTree Repo and augment our strategy with either rojig or OCI if it proves useful or necessary.

 ## Disk Layout

 - Originally discussed in issue [#18](https://github.com/coreos/fedora-coreos-tracker/issues/18).